zabitaguliyeva/Survey-Dashboard-on-Power-BI-Project/README.md

     - **Download ZIP**: Click the green "ZIP" button to download a compressed file of the entire repository.
     - **Clone with HTTPS**: Copy the HTTPS URL provided.
 You can use this URL with Git tools to clone the repository directly to your local machine.

-## Additional Notes

-- The data for this dashboard is from a sample survey and may not be representative of the entire data professional population.
-- This dashboard is a work in progress and may be updated in the future.

 ## Contact